rlogiacco/CircularBuffer/README.md

 * `available()` returns the number of elements that can be added before saturating the buffer
 * `capacity()` returns the number of elements the buffer can store, for completeness only as it's user-defined and never changes **REMOVED** from `1.3.0` replaced by the read-only member variable `capacity`
 * `clear()` resets the whole buffer to its initial state (pay attention though, if you had dynamically allocated objects in your buffer, memory used by such object is *not* released: iterate over the buffer contents and release object accordingly to their allocation method)
+* `copyToArray(array)` copies the contents of the circular buffer to a standard array `array`.
+The array must be large enough to hold all the elements in the buffer.

 ## Advanced Usage